Andrew Clark: ... and an athlete ...

 - Freeze-Frame Bonus: According to a picture on the wall, Carl was "Man of the Year" for the class of '69.

-- Glass-Shattering Sound: Bender does this in one scene, breaking one door's glass panel in the process.
+- Glass-Shattering Sound: Andrew does this in one scene, breaking one door's glass panel in the process.

-- Held Gaze: Bender and Claire before their kiss.
+- Held Gaze: Bender and Claire have a few of these throughout the movie, including one before their kiss.

-- Heroic BSOD: Andy, when talking about the pressure from his Jerk Jock father.
+- Heroic BSoD: Andy, when talking about the pressure from his Jerk Jock father.
+This eventually breaks down towards the end of his monologue, and he starts sobbing and shouting his words.

 - Heroic Sacrifice: Bender draws the attention of Vernon after the Club runs into a dead-end during their hallway jaunt, allowing the other four to get back to the library undetected.